horacioh/braindump/mintter-design-document.md

 A Visual metaphor by Maggie Appleton about how content distribution and curation help distribute value throughout multiple publications

 - **Encryption and Payments**

+  Paid Documents will travel encrypted through the network.
+The Publisher must have a Publisher Node active with a stable IP.
+Readers will connect to the Publisher Node to decrypt and route the payment for the Paid Document.
+Lightning Network has some mechanisms to manage offline payments for certain scenarios.

+  The key to decrypt the content is the same for everyone.
+How can we ensure a user gets paied by multiple readers without compromising the secret key?
+Atomic swap

+  If a Reader looses its copy, he will have to pay again for it.

+  A Reader that decrypts a copy can try to distribute a free version of the copy.
+We believe that if we build a very smooth copyright system, people will prefer the Paid Copy:

+  Express the gratitute to the creator.

+  Making sure that it has the original copy without being tempered.

+  Being able to reuse the content keeping the attribution.

+  Reputation with their peers.

+  Paid Content distribution is done through the network and the payment and decryption from a Publisher Server.

+  In the future, through smartcontracts the network will help with the job of publishing.

 ## Privacy And Censorship